OWASP/owasp-mastg/Document/0x05i-Testing-Code-Quality-and-Build-Settings.md

 Several best practices for [configuring the app for release](https://developer.android.com/tools/publishing/preparing.html#publishing-configure "Best Practices for configuring an Android App for Release") are available in the official Android developer documentation.

+Last, but not least: make sure that the application is never deployed with your internal testing certificates.

 #### Dynamic Analysis

 Static analysis should be used to verify the APK signature.